tweag/nickel/doc/manual/typing.md

 2 │ let dummy = filter (fun s => string.length s > 2) ["a","ab","abcd"] in
   │                                            ^ this expression
   │
-  = The type of the expression was expected to be `Str` = The type of the expression was inferred to be `Num` = These types are not compatible
+  = The type of the expression was expected to be `String` = The type of the expression was inferred to be `Number` = These types are not compatible
 ```

 The reason is that **without an explicit polymorphic annotation, the typechecker
 will always infer non-polymorphic types**.
 If you need polymorphism, you have to
 write a type annotation.
-Here, `filter` is inferred to be of type `(Num -> Bool)
+Here, `filter` is inferred to be of type `(Number -> Bool)
--> Array Num -> Array Num`, guessed from the application in the right hand side of
+-> Array Number -> Array Number`, guessed from the application in the right hand side of
 `result`.

 **Note**: